fonsecamar/cosmos-inventory-demo/README.md

 > - Azure Log Analytics Workspace
 > - Azure Application Insights
 >
-> Microsoft Fabric is not created or configured by this automation.
+>> Microsoft Fabric is not created or configured by this automation.
+>
+>> For performance/load testing, use containers with dedicated throughput and Elastic Premium Functions.

 ## Running the sample